 In the instructions below, serverip is the IP address of the system that will be running spamd, and virtualminip is the IP of the Virtualmin machine.

-Setting up Spamd on RHEL and derivatives
+Setting up Spamd on EL systems

 1. Login to the system you want to run spamd on as root.